 The fourth annual NOFLASH Video Show was restructured as a livestream, July 24-26, 2020.
 NOFLASH is focused on independent and experimental moving-image work by emerging artists, featuring 48 total works from 17 countries this year.
 Admission was on a donate-what-you-can basis to organizations supporting Black trans people and Black art spaces, with matching.

 Visit noflashvideo.org to learn more about NOFLASH and its previous editions.

-NOFLASH is highly selective yet noncompetitive.
-We provide a professional and social setting for work to be showcased and discussed with other artists and an enthusiastic public.
-Attendees at past NOFLASH events mostly hail from the burgeoning New Jersey film/arts scene, but plenty make the one-hour trip from New York City and Philadelphia.
+NOFLASH is highly selective yet noncompetitive, providing a professional and social setting for work to be showcased and discussed with other artists and an enthusiastic public.

 PLEASE READ CAREFULLY.
 If you fail to abide by the rules below, your submission(s) will be automatically disqualified.

 - Submissions are welcome from emerging artists of any age, but please note that we only accept emerging artists.
 If you feel you do not fall under this category, please do not submit.
 In a similar sense, we prefer east coast premieres, and will not consider works that have had an abundant amount of official public screenings.